leegusckd/Classification_SVM_KNN/README.md

 The goal is to build a predictive classification model that will determine if a credit card application will be approved or not based on various predictors.
 The first part of the analysis will use a Support Vector Machine (SVM) classifier by implementing the `ksvm` function in the R `kernlab` package.
 This function will produce a classification equation that can be used to predict whether or not a credit card application will be approved.
 We will then evaluate the performance of this classifier equation using the entire data set.

-We will then repeat the process using another method called the k-Nearest Neighbor (k-NN) algorithm and compare its performance to the SVM model.
+We will repeat the process using another method called the k-Nearest Neighbor (k-NN) algorithm using the function `kknn` contained in the R `kknn` package.
+We will then compare its performance to the SVM model.

 #### Support Vector Machine (SVM) Analysis